ThiPauli/Super_nintendo_analysis/README.md

 * Convert column as object to datetime.

 ### Exploratory Data Analysis
-* Adding new columns as well as extracting months and hours from the order date.
+* Adding new columns as well as extracting months and years from the release date.
 * Using groupby to perform aggregate analysis.

 ## Data analysis and visualizations